discordjs/guide/guide/interactions/registering-slash-commands.md

 A bot can have up to 100 guild commands per guild.

-- slash command `name` must be all lowercase matching `^[\w-]{1,32}$`.
+- A slash command's `name` must be all lowercase matching `^[\w-]{1,32}$`.
 (Max. character count is **32**)
 - Maximum character count allowed in `description` is **100**.

 You can test if your command's `name` abides by this regex, by using [https://regexr.com/63lqq](https://regexr.com/63lqq).

 ::: tip
-**Guild commands** are available only within the guild specified on registration.
-Guild commands update **instantly**.
+**Guild commands** update **instantly**.
 We recommend you use guild commands for quick testing, and global commands when they are ready for public use.

-**Global commands** are available on all your bot's guilds.
-Global commands are cached for **1 hour**.
+**Global commands** are cached for **1 hour**.
 That means that new global commands will **fan out slowly across all guilds**, and will be guaranteed to be updated in an hour.
 :::

-### Guild commands
+## Guild commands

 As we mentioned earlier, you only have to register the structure of your slash commands once.
 As such, we strongly recommend creating a separate `deploy-commands.js` file in your project directory.
-This file will be used to register, edit, and delete slash commands for your bot application.
+This file will be used to register, edit, and/or delete slash commands for your bot application.

 ```:no-line-numbers {4}
 discord-bot/